juanbolso/FCienAstro/README.md

 # FCienAstro
-Codes and scripts for orbital dynamics developed by Facultad de Ciencias people
+Codes and scripts for orbital dynamics developed by Facultad de Ciencias (UdelaR) people